Kluvens/Microeconomics/notes.md

 Utility is a tool economists used to measure the satisfaction consumers derive from consuming a good.

+The income effect captures the changes in the quantity demanded of a given good following a change in the consumer's purchaing poswer.
+The substitution effect captures the change in the quantity demanded of a given good following a change in its relative price.

+The vertical interpretation of the demand curve starting from a certain quantity and find the associated price on the demand curve.
+The price you found indicates the maximum amount of money the consumer is willing to pay for the marginal unit.

 ## Chapter 4
 A shortage means that quantity demanded exceeds the quantity supplied.